Skip to content

 userpatches/customize-image.sh

 and place your code here.
-You may test values of variables noted in the file to use different commands for different configurations.
-Those commands will be executed in a chroot environment just before closing image.
+You may test the values of variables noted in the file to use different commands for different configurations.
+Those commands will be executed in a chroot environment just before finalizing the image.

 Be advised that even though you are compiling an image on an amd64 machine, any additional apt packages you configure or commands you run in customize-image.sh will be automatically installed/executed/virtualized for the architecture of the build target SBC.